 Araqchi further cautioned European insistence on talks with Iran about its missile program.
 “We don’t have any specific conclusion reached in Europe yet.
 Some of them have this idea and think that if they make concessions to Trump on issues other than the nuclear deal, they can make him remain committed to the nuclear deal.
 This is a fully wrong policy and will certainly have a reverse outcome and we have clearly said this to Europe, too.”

-Masoud Mostajabi works at the Atlantic Council’s South Asia Center.
+Masoud Mostajabi is an assistant director with the Atlantic Council’s South Asia Center.
 Follow him on Twitter @MMostajabi1.